daleonpz/baremetallics/_posts/programming/2024-11-25-yolo-in-microcontroller.md

 # Use Case: Screw Type Detection

+The first step to simplifying YOLOv5 was to define a specific use case, with fixed conditions that could be optimized for.
 I focused on detecting screw types (e.g., "Big," "Medium," "Black") using an ESP-EYE module.
-The setup had fixed conditions:

-- Images were 96x96 pixels.
+The constraints were as follows:

+- Images were 96x96 pixels: After some tests, I found that this resolution was minimum to detect the screws with acceptable accuracy and speed on the deployed hardware.
-- The camera and screws were at a fixed distance.
+- The camera and screws were at a fixed distance: This allowed me to have fixed sizes, so I didn't have to look for objects at different scales or levels.

 ![Screws](/images/posts/yolov5-sampledata.png)